-Telegraph Hill Partners IV, L.P. ("THP LP") and its affiliate THP IV Affiliates Fund, LLC ("THP LLC", together with THP LP, "THP") control a majority of our common stock.
+THP controls a majority of our common stock.
 As a result, we are a "controlled company" within the meaning of the Nasdaq corporate governance standards.
-Under the rules and listing standards of Nasdaq (the "Nasdaq Rules"), a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iii) the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, and (iv) the requirement for an annual performance evaluation of the nominating and corporate governance and compensation committees.
-These exemptions do not modify the independence requirements for our Audit Committee.
+Under the rules and listing standards of Nasdaq (the "Nasdaq Rules"), a company of which more than 50% of the voting power is held by an individual, group, or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iii) the requirement to have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, and (iv) the requirement for an annual performance evaluation of the nominating and corporate governance and compensation committees.
+These exemptions do not modify the independence requirements applicable to our Audit Committee.
 We utilize certain of these exemptions.
 In the event we cease to be a "controlled company," we will be required to comply with these provisions within the transition periods specified in the Nasdaq Rules.